codesqueak/PROM_Programmer/README.md

 Supply power is first applied (10v), then the programming voltage applied (16v), followed by the CE low to perform the programming step.

+Note that the traces have been offset by -1.0v and -2.0v so they do not overlap on the image

  ![PCB From JLCPCB](pcb.png)